Duchess (film)

 Duchess is a 2024 British crime film directed by Neil Marshall.
 It is a revenge action thriller featuring a female protagonist portrayed by Charlotte Kirk.
-The film received both a limited box office release and generally negative critical reception.
+The film had a limited theatrical release and was met with generally negative reviews from critics.

 Plot

 Scarlett is a low-level thief who, while working as a pickpocket in a nightclub, falls for the suave Rob.
 Rob, it turns out, is a diamond smuggler working with Danny and Baraka, selling a massive diamond to queen-fence Charlie.
 Following Rob's death at the hands of his fellow smugglers, Scarlett becomes known as "Duchess", intent on a bloody revenge.